tgen

 }, 100) << std::endl;

-instance gen_until(Pred predicate, int max_tries) const
+auto gen_until(Pred predicate, int max_tries, Args &&...args) const

 std::vector< T > to_std() const